smartGraphQL/PROgraphQL/README.md

 ## Depth Calculation

 Depth is calculated by how nested the query is.
-For example the following queries are incrementally increasing:
+For example, the following queries are incrementally increasing:

 ```graphql
 // ** depth = 1